 An Introduction to Engagement Planning: In this 3rd webinar in our "Engaging the Persuadables" series, Lindsay Telfer, guides viewers through the importance of planning for your engagement successes.
 Introducing elements around audience identification, engagement pyramids and leadership development, this 3rd webinar provides the cornerstone tools to build strong, sustaining and resilient engagement programs.

-An Introduction to Storytelling: In this 4th webinar in the Engaging the Persuadables introduction to freshwater engagement, Freshwater Alliance Project Director Lindsay Telfer reviews the importance of storytelling in engagement initiatives.
+An Introduction to Storytelling: In this 4th webinar in the Engaging the Persuadables introduction to freshwater engagement, we review the importance of storytelling in engagement initiatives.
 Offering tools along the way, this session is a must watch if you are thinking of ways to improve your communications to drive supporters to take action!

-An Introduction to Data-driven Organizing: In this final webinar in our 5-part series on engagement success, Freshwater Alliance director Lindsay Telfer reviews fundamentals in getting data-ready.
+An Introduction to Data-driven Organizing: In this final webinar in our 5-part series on engagement success, we will review fundamentals in getting data-ready.
 This session offers a quick overview of how you can get started in establishing your engagement baselines, setting your engagement goals and measuring your engagement success.
 Finally, a quick recap of the series with a note on the need for prioritization brings this 5-part webinar series to a close.
 We do hope you've enjoyed it.

 FRESH IDEAS WEBINAR SERIES:

 Launched in April 2015, this webinar series highlights freshwater success stories and innovative ideas.
 Here are a few selections for your enjoyment: